ATLS1300/PC06-Funcy-Animation/README.md

 # PC06-Funcy-Animation
 Start code &amp; tools to make your own animation using functions

 We're starting to move toward task-oriented programming--making code that uses almost entirely functions to execute a task.
-This will help us build toward Object Oriented Programming (OOP) which is the culmination of this course's education goals.
+This will help us build toward Object Oriented Programming (OOP) which is the culmination of this course's learning goals.
 Scary, right? #hallowee!

 As you are expending your skillset, you should consider looking to see if the solution you need exists already.
 Use search engines to search for:
 `python turtle` plus whatever the rest of your description is.<br>